Executive Summary

 Quality Control:

-- Perform additional baseline redundancy checks
+- Increase baseline redundancy

-- Use dual-frequency GNSS data for ionospheric correction
+- Use ionospheric correction models

 Surveying Operations Recommendations